 Learn more: Authentication

-Seller IDs are separate for your sandbox and live accounts.
-You use your seller ID when including and initializing Paddle.js.
-Swap your sandbox seller ID for your live seller ID.
+Client-side tokens are separate for your sandbox and live accounts.
+You use a client-side token when including and initializing Paddle.js.
+Generate a new client-side token and replace in your frontend.

-Go to Paddle > Developer tools > Authentication to copy your seller ID.
+Go to Paddle > Developer tools > Authentication to generate a new client-side token.

 Swap the value for the